nickscavuzzo33/GPT-Ocean-Python/localbot-remotenet (1) chris version.md

 - If model-based: tune with help of [dynamic model](./dynamic-model.md) or [static model](static-model.md) READMEs.
 - And for further tuning: the [local predictoor README](localpredictoor-localnet.md) has more options.

-If you're running a **trader** bot:
-- Typically you have nothing else to configure.
-- And for further tuning: the [local trader README](localtrader-localnet.md) has more options.

 ## Run Bot

 [PM2](https://pm2.keymetrics.io/docs/usage/quick-start/) is "a daemon process manager that will help you manage and keep your application online."